McGranahanLab/ALPACA-model/README.md

 TODO

 create input with ci_tables
-remove auth fro the repo
+remove auth from the repo